Driver training: Building safe fire apparatus drivers

-Teaching a firefighter how to safely, effectively, and efficiently drive a piece of fire apparatus is one of the most awesome responsibilities that an instructor can undertake.
-That challenge becomes greater all the time as fewer firefighters come to the job having had at least some experience driving a large truck.
+Teaching a firefighter how to safely, effectively and efficiently drive a piece of fire apparatus is one of the most awesome responsibilities that an instructor can undertake.
+That challenge becomes greater all the time as fewer firefighters come to the job having had at least some experience driving a heavy truck.

 Couple that lack of experience with fire apparatus that has gotten progressively larger over the years and you have a challenge that has also gotten more complex for both the student and the teacher.

 Hopefully, your department has a driver-training program in place.
 If not, a good place to start looking for information is the LifeSafetyInitiatives.com website hosted by the National Fallen Firefighters Foundation as part of its national Everyone Goes Home campaign.
-Other good references are NFPA 1451: Standard for Fire Service Vehicle Operations Training Program and NFPA 1901: Standard for Motorized Fire Apparatus.
+Other good references are NFPA 1451: Standard for a Fire and Emergency Service Vehicle Operations Training Program and NFPA 1901: Standard for Automotive Fire Apparatus.

 It is important to learn the streets in the district along with the characteristic traffic patterns for the days of the week and times of day, so the drivers will always know where they’re going.
 Check with the local department of transportation or traffic engineer to see what data they already have on hand.

 The alarm sounds and it's time to go.
-Before the new driver even thinks of getting on the rig, make sure he knows where he is going — not just which way to turn out of the fire station, but all the way to the location of the call.
+Before new drivers even think of getting on the rig, make sure they know where they are going – not just which way to turn out of the fire station, but all the way to the location of the call.

 Teach drivers to visualize the route is going to look like.
 The better they become at this, the less brain power they'll have to devote to thinking about how to get to the call location and the more brain power they'll be able to devote to the actual task of driving to the call.

-An emergency vehicle driver must put aside his or her ego before fastening the seatbelt because for the rest of the journey, both to and from the emergency, she is a professional driver and needs to act accordingly.
+Emergency vehicle drivers must put aside their egos before fastening their seatbelts, because for the rest of the journey, both to and from the emergency, they are professional drivers and need to act accordingly.